-If students have any questions about a particular policy, procedure, or regulation, they should contact the Assistant Dean, Student Support Services at 215-670-9423 or via email at info@peirce.edu.
+If students have any questions about a particular policy or procedure, they should contact the Assistant Dean, Student Support Services at 215-670-9423 or via email at info@peirce.edu.
 We are here to help.
 Any changes in a student's educational schedule could have an effect on his or her academic or financial status.
-It is the student's responsibility to follow the appropriate academic policies, procedures, and regulations when making or adjusting educational plans.
+It is the student's responsibility to follow the appropriate academic policies and procedures when making or adjusting educational plans.